The granite cliffs along the East side of the East Carson River beyond "Shark Fin" from the Pacific Crest Trail

 Little Antelope Pack Station has begun active operations again, which includes bear hunting.
 This appears to have put the fear of humans back into the bears of the East Carson River and its associated drainages.

-We get our first full look at the grandeur of the East Carson Granite as the trail works its way South out of Golden Canyon.
+We get our first full look at the grandeur of the East Carson River Canyon's amazing granite walls as the trail works its way South out of Golden Canyon.
 A grand view up the East Carson River opens up as we swing East to a fine overlook after passing South between the Sharkfin and the Swampy Lake.

 Continuing South the trail executes a ninety-degree turn West to begin dropping down to cross the highest reach of Boulder Creek on the West side of Boulder Peak.
 After crossing tiny Boulder Creek the trail bends Southward to almost parallel the creek South.
 Fifty feet South of Boulder Creek there are fine camps on both sides of the trail.

-After climbing South past the creek and the campsites the trail turns directly East to climb up through a beautiful granite and forest channel up to the very edge of the East Carson River's gorge on the South side of Boulder Peak.
-Here we again get an excellent view of our upcoming terrain South, or back at the terrain we just crossed if we are hiking North.
+After climbing South past the creek and the campsites the trail turns directly East to climb up through a beautiful granite and forest channel back up to the very edge of a cliff overlooking the East Carson River's gorge on the South side of Boulder Peak.
+Here again we get an excellent view of our upcoming terrain South, or back at the terrain we just crossed if we are hiking North.
 Always turn around!

 Everything to our East of where we are standing drains into the East Carson River, and flows East into the desert.
 Everything West of where we are standing eventually drains into the Clarks Fork of the Stanislaus River, and ends up in the Pacific Ocean.